-Ellsworth Rock Gardens: Unique Creations in Minnesota’s Voyageurs National Park
+Ellsworth Rock Gardens: Where Nature and Artistry Collide in Voyageurs National Park

 Where are the Ellsworth Rock Gardens?

-On the shores of Lake Kabetogama and the Kabetogama Peninsula, within the borders of Voyageurs National Park, you’ll find the Ellsworth Rock Gardens.
-The park is located in the very northernmost areas of Minnesota, along the Canadian border.
+You’ll find the Ellsworth Rock Gardens on the shores of Lake Kabetogama and the Kabetogama Peninsula within the borders of Voyageurs National Park.
+The park is located in the northernmost areas of Minnesota, along the Canadian border.

 Fun fact: There are points in Voyageurs National Park where you can stand on United States ground, look south, and you’ll be looking at Canada!